Overview

 - Insert a valid Gravity Forms shortcode inside the shortcode block.
 Don’t forget to add the specific form ID you noted within the id=X argument.
 See screenshot.

-Other plug-ins can extend the abilities of your Gravity Forms shortcode.
+Other plugins can extend Gravity Forms shortcode functionality.
 Refer to this article for information on additional shortcode functionality that comes with our official User Registration plugin.